• Home

 How to provide a forest-like environment in your home

 Not everyone can get away to the forest, but you can create the same vibe and energy in your home.
-One way to do this is to put drops of a forest-scented essential oil into a diffuser.
+One way to do this is to put drops of forest-scented essential oil into a diffuser.
 The woodsy fragrance it emits will help you relax, heal, and sleep better.

 Dr. Li recommends Hinoki oil, which comes from the Japanese cypress tree.
 It’s often used in Shinto Shrines and has a wood-like aroma.
 You can also put drops of it in your shower or bath to relieve aching muscles or to fend off colds and flu.
 Essential oils made from pine, spruce, cedar, and Douglas Fir will also create the psychological sensation of forest bathing.
-Other Japanese essential oils include hiba, hokkaido momi, and sugi.
+Other Japanese essential oils used for this purpose include hiba, hokkaido momi, and sugi.

 Fill your home with plants.
 Plants help us breathe better because they absorb carbon dioxide and release oxygen.
 Our indoor air is often more polluted than outdoor air.
 Plants will soak up toxic fumes like cleaning products, cigarette smoke, and fabric fumes.